bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 ## Get CID Value from Sensor Download Page

 1. Log into Falcon and copy CID value from Sensor Download page.
 (Host Management and Setup -> Sensor Download)
-2. Paste CID Value into variable CID.
+2. Paste CID value into the env variable CID.

 ## Generate API Client for Sensor Install